 Depending on your industry, you may feel your data is more or less desirable.
 Some industries have multiple layers of security for those who access specific data because it needs to be secure.
 Everyone should treat their most precious data in this way to keep it safe.
 If you’re worried about industry spies, data leaks, or any other type of breach, you may consider multi-factor (more than two factors) authentication.

 3) Your Password Is Already Everywhere

-The importance of two-factor authentication is clear in our fast-paced technological society.
-It’s simply an extra layer of protection that ensures your data will stay secure.
+The importance of two-factor authentication is apparent in our fast-paced technological society.
+It’s merely an extra layer of protection that ensures your data stays secure.
 So, how can you implement two-factor authentication?
-Well, unfortunately, much of the time it is dependent on the service you are using.
-Some online accounts, like Google, MSN or Yahoo have been using two-factor authentication since 2011.
-Others have implemented it more recently.
+Well, unfortunately, it’s typically dependent on the service you are using.
+Some online accounts, like Google, MSN, or Yahoo, have been using two-factor authentication as far back as 2011.
+Others have started implemented it more recently.

-One of the most popular of these choices, LastPass, offers two-factor authentication through Google’s authenticator tool.
-It makes sense that you would want an extra layer of security for the place where you store all your most precious passwords.
-Dashlane, another popular option for password management also supports two-factor authentication.
+One of the most popular of these choices, LastPass, offers two-factor authentication through Google’s authenticator app.
+After all, you want an extra layer of security where you store all your passwords.
+Dashlane is another popular option for password management that supports two-factor authentication.

 So, what accounts should you put two-factor authentication on?
 Well, we advise it for all of them, but that can get tedious.
 If you only want to have it on some accounts, experts recommend starting with your email account.
 That’s because your email address is already public information which is one half of the equation needed to break in.
 You use your email address as a username on many other sites as well.
 Lastly, your email account can be used against you to reset essential passwords for your accounts on banking and social media sites.
 So, start with your email and then go from there.